 - Talk to your child about giving up the dummy, if your child is old enough to understand.

-- Once your child is coping for longer periods without the dummy, set a time and date – then take away the dummy.
+Once your child is coping for longer periods without the dummy, set a time and date – then take away the dummy.
+These ideas might help:

 - Mark the occasion of becoming dummy free with a celebration or special reward.

-It might be easier and more fun to help your child give his dummy away.
-For example, you could suggest leaving it for Santa or the Easter Bunny, or putting it in the bird feeder for the baby birds.
-This way, you can be honest but understanding when you say you don’t have your child’s dummy anymore.
+It might be easier and more fun to help your child give her dummy away.
+For example, you could suggest hanging it on the tree for fairies to give to other babies who don’t have a dummy.
+Or putting it in the bird feeder for the baby birds.
+This way, if your child asks for it back, you can tell her you don’t have it any more.
 Just remember to throw all the dummies away.
-You don’t want your child to find the dummy he thinks the baby birds have!
+You don’t want your child to find the dummy she thinks the baby birds have!